Social Prescribing

 How to Book

-You can book in for an appointment by calling us, sending an online request or by popping into reception.
-You will be offered the next available appointment.
+You can book in for an appointment by calling us, sending an online admin request or by popping into reception.
+You will be offered the next available appointment, which may be at Burton Croft, Ireland Wood Surgery or the Cardigan Centre.

 Health and Wellbeing Coaching